RSI Security

 Key Takeaways: HIPAA Security Rule Compliance Checklist

-Using the checklist above, you can take initial steps to become HIPAA-compliant in accordance with privacy laws pertaining to PHI.
-Failing to comply with HIPAA Privacy Law can result in financial penalties and patient lawsuits.
+Using the checklist above, your organization can take practical steps toward HIPAA compliance, ensuring that patient PHI is protected according to federal privacy and security laws.
+Failing to comply with the HIPAA Privacy or Security Rule can result in financial penalties, reputational damage, and potential patient lawsuits.

 Exit mobile version